engineerbaz/DevOps-B07-TrainingCourse/learningTasks/K8s-Task02.md

 ## Important
 Tasks to be done during the week

-- Get YAML of Pod and mark comments aginst each line
+- Get YAML of Pod and write comments aginst each line